openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 which leads to a further reduction of the log-likelihood function where both :math:`\vect{\beta}` and :math:`\sigma` are replaced by their expression in terms of :math:`\vect{q}`.

-This step is performed by the class :class:`~openturns.experimental.GaussianProcessFitter`.
+This step is performed by the class :class:`~openturns.GaussianProcessFitter`.

 Step 2:  Gaussian Process Regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~